About Us

 Paul Winkelaar:

 Paul Winkelaar has been a supporter of Open Path Resources and the Islamic Civic Society of America for many years and joining our Board of Directors in fall of 2020.
 His joyous but determined organizing to build opportunities for the full diversity of MN’s community drew him to work with our community.
-Starting in 2017, Paul used his connections to get community members on the Iron Range in Northern Minnesota to invite 30 of the East African Muslim community from the Twin Cities for a sit-down meal and conversation.
-Paul found funding, organized community and political leaders to join and simply prepared the event which has become a recurring and “not to be missed” event of the year (Sadly, during COVID we have had to temporarily postpone this event for community safety).
+Starting in 2017, Paul used his connections to organize community members on the Iron Range in Northern Minnesota by inviting 30 of the East African Muslim community from the Twin Cities for a sit-down meal and conversation.
+Paul found funding, organized community and political leaders to join and simply prepared the event which has become a recurring and “not to be missed” event of the year (Sadly, during COVID we had to postpone events for community safety and we hope to reorganize this event soon).

 Subscribe for Updates